Skip to main content

 How Does Testosterone Affect Male Brain Aging?

 In the male brain, testosterone and its metabolite, estradiol, exert parallel neuroprotective effects.
-Low testosterone levels in aging men are consistently correlated with a higher risk of and Alzheimer’s disease.
+Low testosterone levels in aging men are consistently correlated with a higher risk of cognitive decline and Alzheimer’s disease.
 Testosterone supports neuronal resilience by reducing the production and accumulation of amyloid-beta (Aβ) peptides, the primary component of the amyloid plaques found in Alzheimer’s.
 It appears to modulate the activity of enzymes involved in the processing of amyloid precursor protein (APP).

 The table below outlines the specific neuroprotective mechanisms associated with key hormones, providing a clearer view of their distinct and complementary roles.